ceph/ceph/doc/radosgw/config-ref.rst

               experimental flag set

-The options below are to tune the experimental dmclock scheduler. op_class for the flags below is one of admin, auth, metadata or data
+The options below are to tune the experimental dmclock scheduler.
+For some further reading on dmclock, see :ref:`dmclock-qos`. `op_class` for the flags below is one of admin, auth, metadata or data.

 ``rgw_dmclock_<op_class>_res``